 *(the first number indicates Iliff’s average, on a 1-5 scale where 4 indicates agree and 5 indicates strongly agree; the second number indicates the average across all surveyed ATS schools)

 Iliff recognizes that students leave theological education for a variety of reasons (including transferring to another program, pausing their education, or being dismissed from the school).
-The sum total of our retention losses, including all reasons for departure, is as follows:
+The sum total of our retention losses over the last five years have averaged 10% of master’s degree-seeking students.

 For more information about educational effectiveness, please contact the Dean and Vice President for Academic Affairs.